nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 * Download Oracle Express Edition (XE) database from https://www.oracle.com/in/database/technologies/xe-downloads.html or search for "download oracle express edition" if this link does not work
 * Download the relevant zip file by clicking on the link like " Oracle Database 21c Express Edition for Windows x64"

-## Installing Instant Client in Windows machine
+## Installing Oracle Express Edition in Windows
 * Download Oracle Instant Client Package - zip file
 * Create an installation directory like ```C:\instantclient```
 * Copy the zip file to the installation directory and unzip the zip file there.